Arkansas Highway 14: Table Rock Lake to Payneway

 Highway 14 passes through the unincorporated community of Macks before an intersection with Highway 367; these two routes form a concurrency eastbound toward Newport.
 Together they span the White River and the Union Pacific Railroad tracks before turning sharply onto Third Street and running downtown.
 The highways pass the Jackson County Courthouse and the Arkansas Rock N Roll Highway 67 Museum in downtown.
 Continuing east, the highways serve as the southern terminus of Highway 69 before becoming Malcom Street.
 Highway 14 turns south at State Street, marking the end of the concurrency.
 Highway 14 continues south past the Newport Country Club before serving as the northern terminus of a segment of Highway 17 and exiting the city southbound.
-The highway curves east and interchanges with US 67 (Future Interstate 57, I-57) and Highway 224, the frontage road on the east side of the freeway.
+The highway curves east and interchanges with I-57/US 67 and Highway 224.
 Continuing eastbound, Highway 14 passes the Erwin Auxiliary Army Airfield and has another junction with Highway 17 at Erwin.
 Due to the roadway alignment, a short suffixed route, Highway 14Y serves as a short connector for westbound travelers turning from Highway 14 to Highway 17.
 The highway continues east as a section line road, serving as a northern terminus for Highway 145, bridging the Cache River, and briefly overlapping with Highway 37 at Amagon before entering Poinsett County and the Arkansas Delta.

 Highway 14 runs east as a section line road, passing through the Earl Buss/Bayou Deview Wildlife Management Area and crossing Bayou DeView before an intersection with the Union Pacific Railway tracks and US 49/US 63 in Waldenburg.
 The highway continues east through sparsely populated agricultural lands, crossing the L'Anguille River before entering the county seat of Harrisburg.
 Highway 14 intersects Highway 1 and crosses the Union Pacific railroad tracks in the city before passing through the Harrisburg Commercial Historic District, which includes the Poinsett County Courthouse.
-Just east of the city limits, Highway 14 has a brief overlap with Highway 163, which carries the Crowley's Ridge Parkway designation.
-The highway continues east, briefly overlapping Highway 373 and serving as the southern terminus of Highway 463 at Payneway before an interchange with Interstate 555 (I-555).
-Highway 14 concurs with I-555 southbound, crossing the St. Francis Bay Floodway before exiting in Marked Tree.
-Highway 14 begins an overlap with Highway 75 northbound, together crossing the St. Francis River and serving as the northern terminus of Highway 149 (Frisco Street) near the Marked Tree Commercial Historic District.
-At Broadway, Highway 75 ends, with Highway 14 forming a concurrency with Highway 140.
-Broadway continues east as Highway 308B.
-Highway 14 concurs with Highway 140 to the small town of Lepanto, when Highway 140 turns northward, with Highway 14 continuing eastbound into Mississippi County.
+The highway continues east, serving as the southern terminus of Highway 463 at Payneway before an interchange with I-555, where it terminates.